-HIGHLIGHTS: Parliament hearing with Barclays' Agius
+Highlights: Parliament hearing with Barclays' Agius

 ON THE BOE‘S ROLE IN DIAMOND‘S RESIGNATION

-Question: Did you have any conversations about Mr Diamond’s position with the govenor of the Bank of England?
+Question: Did you have any conversations about Mr. Diamond’s position with the governor of the Bank of England?

 “Yes.
 We went to see him and we had a conversation, the two of us (Sir Michael Rake and Agius) with him, at which it was made very plain to us that Bob Diamond no longer enjoyed the support of his regulators.”

-“I was notified first of the investigation and that was the first I heard of any of these practices - or the possibilty of any of these practices - in April 2010.”
+“I was notified first of the investigation and that was the first I heard of any of these practices - or the possibility of any of these practices - in April 2010.”

-”As we searched through our records and as we searched through our emails, and our voice recordings, we discovered the criminality, to use your expression, and instead of sitting on that, we naturally disclosed that and in fact we turned up the volume, or whatever the expression is, on the level of activity we did to see just how much we could discover, and we left no stone unturned.
+“It will look to us, and frankly it will look to everybody listening, like another example of a complete lack of candor to parliament by the chief executive of Barclays.”

 “For many years the activities of the Libor market were seen to be low risk because the passage of the Libor rate was very constant, the spreads were very narrow, very little happened and secondly because of the way the Libor rate is struck the chances that anybody could manipulate the rate successfully was deemed to be very very low.”

-”The solution we devised was that the four senior executive officers who were on the deck when these matters occurred should recognise their responsibilities by forgoing their bonuses.
+”The solution we devised was that the four senior executive officers who were on the deck when these matters occurred should recognize their responsibilities by forgoing their bonuses.

 “We hoped obviously that would be deemed proportionate.
 Evidently we were wrong because the public outcry afterwards was extraordinarily great.”